 What’s Negligence and What Are The Elements Of A Negligence Claim?

-Negligence is the basis for the majority of personal injury cases.
+Negligence is the foundation for the majority of personal injury cases.
 It means something similar to “carelessness” and occurs when someone violates a duty of care and causes harm to someone else as a result.